Skip to content

 Example: Quality, Delivery/Supply Chain, Commercial, Innovation, Sustainability, Collaboration, etc.

-2. Find the right Data Sources (the Where)
+2. Find the Right Data Sources (the Where)

 Example: Stakeholder Feedback, Customer Feedback, Supplier Feedback, ERP data, etc.